giovannicandido/angular-spa/docs/directives.md

 * __secIsAutheticated__ Display the DOM element if user is authenticated, hide if not
 * __secIsNotAuthenticated__ Display the DOM element if _NOT_ authenticated, hide otherwise.
 * __hasRole__ Check if user has role, if not hide element from DOM.
 Parameters: *role* the role of the user *resource* the resource to checke the role.
 Defaults to the clientId.
+It works only if a login is associated with the page, if not the expression will always return false.
+In other words pages not protected by a LoginGuard will always evaluate to false and will *NOT* display the element.

 The _hide_ and _show_ of elements are implemented with the **display** style attribute, the DOM is still on page.
 In future releases this behaviour will be pluggable to remove